TDEE Calculator Free Online — Calories, BMR & Macros Explained

 TDEE stands for Total Daily Energy Expenditure — the total number of calories your body burns every day across all activity.
 It is the number that determines whether you gain, lose, or maintain weight.
 Eat below your TDEE and you lose fat; eat above it and you gain mass; eat at it and you maintain.

 Most people trying to change their body composition fail not because of poor willpower but because they are guessing their intake against an unknown target.
-Knowing your TDEE removes the guesswork.
+Knowing your TDEE removes the guesswork and gives you a quantitative starting point that can be refined based on your actual response over time.

 BMR vs TDEE: The Difference

 TDEE = BMR × Activity Multiplier.
-The multiplier accounts for exercise, daily movement, the thermic effect of food, and non-exercise activity thermogenesis (NEAT).
+The multiplier accounts for exercise, daily movement, the thermic effect of food (TEF — the calories required to digest and process food, typically 10% of intake), and non-exercise activity thermogenesis (NEAT).
 For sedentary individuals the multiplier is 1.2; for those doing hard daily training it can reach 1.9.

 The Four BMR Formulas the Calculator Uses